Sara-Kjeldgaard/ComponentsVue/README.md

 * One of the most known frameworks in the world
 * A tool to build components Bruges til at bygge komponenterne

+If you want to know more about Vue - follow this link: [vuejs] (https://vuejs.org/v2/guide/index.html)

 ## Components

 * reusable blocks of code

+If you want to read more you can follow this link: